 As described above in Section 4, Joint Use fees are charged to the airlines for the use of the joint use facilities at the Airport.
 Joint Use fees increased from \$49.4 million in FY2020 to \$62.4 million in FY2022 because of increased 0&M Expenses and debt service.
 Joint Use fees increased to \$78.0 million and \$88.4 million in FY2023 and FY2024 respectively because of the increased 0&M Expenses, debt service allocated to the Terminal, and the increased deposit to the MMF.
 Joint Use fees are projected to increase from \$94.7 million in FY2025 to \$149.3 million in FY2026 because of the space reallocation associated with the opening of New T1.
-Joint Use fees are projected to increase to \$248.1 million in FY2031.
-The significant increases are expected to occur because of increased 0&M Expenses and debt service allocated to the Terminal and the Airline Terminal Support cost centers and an increase in Joint Use square footage in the new T1.
+Joint Use fees are projected to increase of increase and debt service allocated to the Terminal and the Airline Terminal and the Airline Terminal Support cost centers and an increase in Joint Use square footage in the new T1.